LoannData/loanndata.github.io/_alphatrading/handson_simplebacktest.md

 ```

 This is done for the simulation header file.
 As you can see, this file has a large potential of personalization and optimization.

+**Note:** In the header file, you also have to configure the simulation logging system.
+Check the [paragraph](#logging-system-configuration) below to get more informations.

 ## [Strategy file](#strategy-file)